mn3040/ParKing---NYU-Rapid-Assembly-Design-Project/README.md

 # Webcam Object Detection Using TensorFlow Lite

 This project uses a TensorFlow Lite model to perform object detection on a live webcam feed.
 It draws boxes and scores around the objects of interest in each frame from the webcam.
 To improve FPS, the webcam object runs in a separate thread from the main program.
-This script works with either a Picamera or a regular USB webcam.
+This script works with either a Raspberry Pi 4.

 ## Author